Adam (2019 American film): Production

 In November 2016, it was announced Desiree Akhavan would direct the film, from a screenplay by Ariel Schrag, based upon her novel of the same name.
 James Schamus and Howard Gertler would produce the film, while Joe Pirro would serve as an executive producer under their Symbolic Exchange banner.
 However, Akhavan had to drop out of the film due to scheduling conflicts, and Rhys Ernst ended up directing the film.

+The film’s original score was composed by Jay Wadley, with additional guitar performances contributed by David Veslocki.

 Release

 It had its world premiere at the Sundance Film Festival on January 25, 2019.
 Shortly after, Wolfe Releasing acquired distribution rights to the film.
 It was released on August 14, 2019.